Dr. Cook's Garden: Plot

-James Tennyson is a young and idealistic physician who returns to his hometown of Greenfield to work with Doctor Leonard Cook, his mentor who is a father figure to him.
-Tennyson's father was an abusive brute who broke his arm in a drunken rage.
-Doctor Cook seems to be a positive role model to Tennyson and a pillar of the community who welcomes his young protégé home.
-Cook's housekeeper Dora tells Tennyson of Doctor Cook's heart troubles and how he needs an assistant.
-Upon his homecoming, Tennyson is reunited with Jamey Roush, his childhood sweetheart, and in the process begins to become suspicious of Doctor Cook's activities.
+James Tennyson is a young and idealistic physician who returns to his hometown of Greenfield, Vermont to work with his mentor Dr. Leonard Cook, who is a father figure to him.
+Tennyson's real father was an abusive brute who broke his arm in a drunken rage.
+Dr. Cook seems to be a positive role model to Tennyson and a pillar of the community who welcomes his young protégé home.
+Cook's housekeeper Dora tells Tennyson of her employer's heart troubles and how he needs an assistant.
+Upon his homecoming, Tennyson is reunited with Jane Rausch, his childhood sweetheart, and in the process begins to become suspicious of Cook's activities.
 He discovers that many of his patients have died suddenly and mysteriously.
 He also discovers in the doctor's medicine cabinet a large supply of poisons.
 The town constable tells Tennyson that he feels that the Lord has blessed the town because the "nice" people have lived to an old age and the mean ones have died off.
 He begins to look through the doctor's files and finds a mysterious code "R", which he notices is also in the doctor's garden, and he interprets it to mean removal of those that the doctor considers unworthy people.
 Tennyson confronts his mentor, who freely admits to euthanizing those that he considers unworthy.
-He tells him of killing his abusive father and considers his actions to be of community service, using his beautiful garden as a metaphor.
-Cook attempts to poison Tennyson, and they wage a battle to the death, which ends in Cook suffering a heart attack and dying after Tennyson refuses to bring him his medicine in a perverse act of final mercy.
+Cook tells Tennyson of killing his abusive father and defends his actions as a form of community service, using his beautiful garden as a metaphor.
+Tennyson promises not to turn Cook in to the authorities, on the condition that Cook immediately retire from medical practice.
+After pretending to agree to the plan, Cook attempts to poison Tennyson, and they wage a battle to the death, which ends in Cook suffering a heart attack and dying after Tennyson refuses to bring him his medicine in a perverse act of final mercy.

 Original production

-The play premiered on Broadway in 1967 with a cast including Burl Ives and Keir Dullea.
+The play opened on Broadway at the Belasco Theatre on September 25, 1967, with a cast including Burl Ives as Cook and Keir Dullea as Tennyson.
 George C. Scott was meant to direct but was replaced during rehearsals by Levin.

 The play's Broadway production was covered in William Goldman's book on Broadway The Season: A Candid Look at Broadway.